-It’s worth remembering that, above all, taking out insurance can save you a lot of money—healthcare costs are high for people who are not covered by local public insurance, and you can quickly find yourself with a hefty doctor’s bill for a minor health issue.
-There have been cases where some working holiday makers have had serious accidents without insurance, and their debts have run into thousands of dollars.
+Having insurance can save you a lot of money.
+Healthcare costs are high for people who are not covered by local public insurance, and you can quickly find yourself with a hefty doctor’s bill for a minor health issue.
+Some working holiday makers have had serious accidents without insurance, and their debts have run into thousands of dollars.

 - When do I need to buy health insurance?